swaptacular/swpt_ca_scripts/README.md

 password for your private key a few times.
 At the end, a self-signed certificate will be generated for your certificate authority.
 Also, a bunch of sub-directories will be created, which contain the root-CA database.
-For example, after running the `init-ca` command, the content of your script directory will be:
+For example, after running the `init-ca` command, your script directory will contain something similar to this:

 ``` shell
 $ ls -F